-Filed by the Registrant 🗵 Filed by a Party other than the Registrant \Box Chec k the a ppropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement □ Definitive Additional Materials Solici iting Material under §240. .14a-12 Organovo Holdings, Inc. (Name of Registrant as Specified In Its Charter) Not Applicable (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of Filing Fee (Check the app propriate box): \boxtimes No fe ee required.
-Fee c per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of sec urities to which transaction applies: (2) Aggregate number of sec curities to which transaction applies: (3) derlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing e how it was determined): (4) Proposed maximum aggr regate value of transaction: (5) Total fee paid: Fee p oaid previously with prelin ninary materials. e is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid as filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid
+Filed by the Registrant ☑ Filed by a Party other than the Registrant □ Checl k the a appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials □ Soliciting Material under §240.14a-12 Organovo Holdings, Inc. (Name of Registrant as Specified In Its Charter) Not Applicable (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent of Filing Fee (Check the app ropriate box): X No fe ee required. ☐ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of secu rities to which transaction applies: (2) Aggregate number of secu urities to which transaction applies: (3) Per unit price or other und fee is calculated and state derlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing how it was determined): (4) Proposed maximum aggre egate value of transaction: (5) Total fee paid: Fee p oaid previously with prelim ninary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-Form, Schedule or Registration Statement No.:
+) Form, Schedule or Registration Statement No.:

+) Filing Party:

-(3) Filing Party: (4) Date Filed:
+) Date Filed: